feature-image

 ADVERTISEMENT

-This is due to a mandatory established NFL rule that requires rookies to complete their minicamp and then have a break before proceeding to Phase 2 of their offseason preparations, which involves on-field workouts.
-The break is ideally to ensure the rookies are fit for the remainder of their offseason training program.
+After completing the rookie minicamp on May 3rd, the players are not permitted to rejoin the team’s official offseason program until Monday, May 11.
+This is based on an NFL rule that requires rookies to complete their minicamp and then take a break before Phase 2 of their offseason preparations, which involves on-field workouts.
+As per the NFL’s Collective Bargaining Agreement, this break is ideally to ensure the rookies are fit for the remainder of their offseason training program.

 ADVERTISEMENT

 Amid that, Archer noted that the promising stars have been provided clear instructions with specialized workout plans to ensure they are physically prepared for “Phase Two” at The Star.
+To bridge this gap, the Cowboys coaching staff has sent players like Caleb Downs home with specific workout plans to ensure they stay conditioned until they are legally allowed back at the facility.
 In the same upcoming training schedule, the rookies will meet the veteran stars of the Cowboys.

 To that end, Cowboys UFFA Michael Trigg even started watching clips of his new team’s offense.
 He particularly examined how head coach Brian Schottenheimer has utilized standout players like Dak Prescott and Jake Ferguson.
 Following that, Trigg also noted becoming a fan of Schottenheimer’s work with the tight ends.